-Proper surface preparation is essential to achieving a professional looking installation.
-Prior to installation, remove any and all debris including tape and glue with a razor scraper.
-In the case of stubborn adhesive residue, you can remove with Goo Gone on a clean cloth.
+Proper surface preparation is essential to achieving a professional looking installation of whiteboard resurfacing material.
+Prior to installation, remove any and all debris, including tape and glue, with a razor scraper.
+In the case of stubborn adhesive residue, you can remove with Goo Gone® on a clean cloth.
 The surface must be clean, smooth, uniform in color, structurally sound and free of imperfections.
 Spackle all vertical seams and any surface indentations (cracks, chips, etc.) the day before installation.
 This will allow sufficient drying time so you can sand smooth the next day.
 After the entire board surface is sanded smooth, remove any residual dust from the board surface with a damp cloth.

-To assist with the removal of air bubbles/pockets as well as increase the slip coefficient; pre-wet your chalkboard with a wetting solution.
-We recommend (3) tablespoons of a mild detergent (such as dishwashing liquid) to one gallon of water (1.5 oz of soap per gallon) to make up this wetting solution.
+To assist with the removal of air bubbles/pockets, as well as increase the slip coefficient, pre-wet your chalkboard with a wetting solution.
+We recommend three tablespoons of a mild detergent (such as dishwashing liquid) to one gallon of water (1.5 oz of soap per gallon) to make up the wetting solution.
 You will want to use a pressurized hand pump sprayer to deliver this solution.
 It is important that your solution properly wets the chalkboard surface without beading up.
-Watch the surface for a few minutes until the board starts to dry out which signals no beading.
+Watch the surface for a few minutes until the chalkboard or old dry erase surface starts to dry out which signals no beading.
 If there is any beading, your solution is too soapy and you must dilute with more tap water.

-Remove the Everase product from its carton and place at one end of your chalkboard.
+Remove the Everase resurfacing product from its carton and place at one end of your chalkboard or old marker board.
 Stand upright with one of the end caps placed under the core of the roll.
 This end cap is useful on any type of flooring but will prove especially helpful if you’re on a carpeted floor.
 With one installer holding the roll vertically, the other grabs the end of the roll and walks across to the opposite side of the board.

-Your installation is now complete.
-Enjoy your new Everase Whiteboard!
+Your installation of whiteboard resurfacing material is now complete.
+Enjoy your new Everase dry erase surface!

 Need Installation Services?
-Professional turnkey installation services available in selected areas.
-Contact us for more information and to receive a quote.
+Professional turnkey installation services available in selected areas of the U.S. Contact us for more information and to receive a quote.

 Tunnels are a bowing out of the material at the top of bottom of the board.
 Typically they are 3-4 inches long, 2 inches wide.
 This cannot be handled the same day.
 The good news is that if tunnels appear, you can flatten them out even the next day as the board dries out.
 A day after your board has been installed, using the smoothing tool, you can smooth the surface because the water will have dried and you can now affix the Dry Erase material to the surface.
 The tension of both installers holding the pre-cut strip of Everase that makes the difference.
 You cannot put more pressure on one side than the other without stretching the film.